Apress/common-lisp-condition-system/README.md

 * packaged as an ASDF system `portable-condition-system`,
 * made installable as a system-wide condition system that integrates with the host condition system,
 * documented via documentation strings for all suitable definition forms,
-* ~~tested via the ANSI-TEST test suite.~~ TODO
+* tested via the ANSI-TEST test suite.

 This system additionally defines a `common-lisp+portable-condition-system` package.
 It is equivalent to the `common-lisp` package, except all symbols related to the condition system are instead imported from the `portable-condition-system`, effectively overriding the condition system implementation from the host.
-This, along with running the `portable-condition-system/integration:install` function (see [Integration](#integration)), ensures that the host's condition system is overrided by the custom one defined by `portable-condition-system`.
+This, along with running the `portable-condition-system.integration:install` function (see the [integration system manual](integration/README.md) for details), ensures that the host's condition system is overridden by the custom one defined by `portable-condition-system`.

 ## Background